sumehta/question-generation/README.md

 -The WEKA toolkit, version 3.6.0 (http://www.cs.waikato.ac.nz/ml/weka/)

-**The good news is that you don't need to download each one of those individually**.
+**The good news is that you don't need to download each one of those individually** :grinning:.
 Everything is neatly packed in the **QuestionGeneration.zip** bundled with the code.

 ## Steps